Hear about an Eagles championship under Neale in our football history podcast.

 Neale told Sports Illustrated that he received the nickname, “Greasy” as a child.
 Neale worked in a grease mill as a youngster.
 He called a school chum “Dirty” and Neale was called “Greasy” in return.
 The name stuck throughout his life and sportswriters later wrote that his elusiveness on the gridiron contributed to his nickname.

-GREASY NEALE PRO FOOTBALL AND MLB CAREERS
+GREASY NEALE PRO FOOTBALL AND MLB CAREER

 Greasy Neale was Deion Sanders before Deion Sanders – he played major league baseball and pro football.
 He often left baseball season early to play football in the days just before the NFL started.